Ryanair Logo

 Ryanair Logo 1980s

 This logo is a simplified version of the previous one.
-It removes the repeating lines, so both the inscription and the icon are visually easier to perceive.
+It removes the repeating lines, making the inscription and icon visually easier to perceive.
 Designers removed the red dashes inside the three circular letters “R” and parallel stripes from the airline’s name.
-Additionally, they moved the letter “Y” from the lower case to the upper and separated the letters “N” and “A” on the right, aligning them with adjacent glyphs.
+Additionally, they moved the letter “Y” from lower case to upper and separated the letters “N” and “A” on the right, aligning them with adjacent glyphs.

 1990s